-Start a basic budget to help manage your cashflow.
+Start a zero based budget to help manage your cash flow as soon as you get your first paycheck.
 You don’t have to track every penny to see a real benefit from budgeting.
 Start with focusing on the big three — housing, food, and transportation.

 Your housing is a fixed expense every month (either rent or a mortgage payment).
 Transportation and food tend to be fairly consistent, too.

 In that scenario, if your take home pay is $2,000 per month, you’ll be stuck living paycheck to paycheck with little flexibility.
-If your income is much higher, those expenses may be fine!
+If you have a steady paycheck and your income is much higher, those living expenses may be fine!

 If you do find that you’re already struggling with the “big three,” your food budget is likely your best option for cutting back.
 You can always eat at home more often, cook in bulk, or choose lower-cost grocers like Walmart or Aldi if you need to create a little wiggle room.

 If you can keep these three areas in check, you’ll gain a lot of flexibility in the other parts of your budget.
 If not, you may unintentionally lock yourself in to some impractically large payments that hinder you from reaching your savings goals.

 Speaking of long-term goals, identify those goals and start working towards them as soon as your receive your very first paycheck.

 Being young doesn’t put you at a disadvantage in preparing for the future.
 In fact, it’s just the opposite.
 If you’re in your 20s, you have decades until you retire and that time will help your investments grow rapidly.